Szlenk index of $C(K)\widehat{\otimes}_\pi C(L)$: Introduction

 We will actually reach the conclusion of Theorem \ref{suss} under the weaker conclusion that each of the spaces $C(\omega^{\omega^\xi}+)\widehat{\otimes}_\pi C(\omega^{\omega^\zeta}+)$, $C(\omega^{\omega^\mu}+)\widehat{\otimes}_\pi C(\omega^{\omega^\nu}+)$ is isomorphic to a subspace of a quotient of the other.

-Our result depends on combining Grothendieck's theorem \cite{Gro} with the notion of $\xi$-asymptotic uniform flatness introduced in \cite{Causey}.
-Grothendieck's theorem gives a fundamental inequality on the weakly $2$-summing norm of a sequence $(f_i\otimes g_i)_{i=1}^\infty\subset C(K)\widehat{\otimes}_\pi C(L)$ in terms of the weakly $1$-summing norm of $(f_i)_{i=1}^\infty$ and the supremum norm of $(g_i)_{i=1}^\infty$.
-The notion of $\xi$-asymptotic uniform flatness, together with the fact that if $Sz(C(K))=\omega^{\xi+1}$ if and only if $C(K)$ admits an equivalent $\xi$-asymptotically uniformly flat norm, will allow us to find weakly $1$-summing sequences among prescribed convex combinations of weakly null trees in the projective tensor product $C(K)\widehat{\otimes}_\pi C(L)$.
+Our result combines Grothendieck's theorem \cite{Gro} with the notion of $\xi$-asymptotic uniform flatness introduced in \cite{Causey}.
+Grothendieck's theorem gives a fundamental inequality on the $2$-weakly summing norm of a sequence $(f_i\otimes g_i)_{i=1}^\infty\subset C(K)\widehat{\otimes}_\pi C(L)$ in terms of the weakly $1$-summing norm of $(f_i)_{i=1}^\infty$ and the supremum norm of $(g_i)_{i=1}^\infty$.
+Some recent results from \cite{CD2} show that the full strength of Grothendieck's theorem may not be needed, although the basic ingredients used there are reminiscent of the ingredients of Grothendieck's theorem.
+More precisely, the key insight in \cite{CD2} regarded the $q$-weakly summing norm of a sequence $(x_i\otimes y_i)_{i=1}^\infty\subset X\widehat{\otimes}_\pi Y$, where $(x_i)_{i=1}^\infty$ is $1$-weakly summing, $(y_i)_{i=1}^\infty$ is bounded, and $Y^*$ has cotype $q$.
+The notion of $\xi$-asymptotic uniform flatness, together with the fact that $Sz(C(K))=\omega^{\xi+1}$ if and only if $C(K)$ admits an equivalent $\xi$-asymptotically uniformly flat norm, will allow us to find weakly $1$-summing sequences among prescribed convex combinations of weakly null trees in the projective tensor product $C(K)\widehat{\otimes}_\pi C(L)$.
 Grothendieck's inequality will then allow us to deduce that certain convex combinations in the branches of weakly null trees in the projective tensor product are weakly $2$-summing, and therefore the projective tensor product admits an equivalent $\xi$-$2$-asymptotically uniformly smooth norm for an appropriately large $\xi$.
 This result is a transfinite version of the result of Dilworth and Kutzarova from \cite{DK}, where it was shown that $c_0\widehat{\otimes}_\pi c_0$ admits an equivalent norm which is $2$-asymptotically uniformly smooth, which is the $\xi=0$ case of our result for separable $C(K)$ spaces.

-Throughout, unless otherwise stated, we assume all Banach spaces are infinite dimensional and all subspaces are closed, linear subspaces.